-- Ed on Campus, for students interested in careers in magazine. - IU Television and Radio, for students interested in careers in broadcast media. - Journalists for Human Rights, for students interested in raising awareness of human rights around the world. - National Association of Black Journalists, open to all students interested in media careers.

-- Public Relations Student Society of America, for students interested in careers in public relations. - Society for News Design, for students interested in careers in visual journalism. - Society of Professional Journalists, for students interested in careers in news.
+- Bloomington Advertising Club, for students interested in advertising. - Ed on Campus, for students interested in careers in magazine. - IU Television and Radio, for students interested in careers in broadcast media. - Journalists for Human Rights, for students interested in raising awareness of human rights around the world. - Online News Association, for students interested in digital media of all shapes and sizes, but primarily that of photography, audio, video, text, data graphics and animations. - National Association of Black Journalists, open to all students interested in media careers. - Public Relations Student Society of America, for students interested in careers in public relations. - Society for News Design, for students interested in careers in visual journalism. - Society of Professional Journalists, for students interested in careers in news.